What impact does urbanization typically have on water supply demands?

 Prepare for the Community Water and Waste Management Exam with our detailed quizzes.
 Utilize flashcards and multiple-choice questions, complete with hints and explanations.
 Elevate your confidence and excel in your exam!

-Urbanization typically leads to increased demand for water supplies due to several key factors associated with growing urban populations and changing land use patterns.
-As cities expand, the density of residents, businesses, and infrastructure rises significantly.
-This increase in population and economic activity directly correlates with greater consumption of water for various uses, including domestic needs, industrial processes, and landscape irrigation.
+Urbanization typically leads to an increase in demand for water supplies due to several key factors.
+As populations move from rural to urban areas, the density of people in cities rises significantly.
+This increase in population results in higher consumption of water for various activities, including drinking, sanitation, cooking, and irrigation for urban landscaping.

 Subscribe